oniani/oniani.github.io/content/weblog/the-essence-of-programming-functional-approach/index.md

 print (factorial 9)  -- prints out 362880
 ```

-As we see, something that in imperative languages would need importing modules,
+As shown above, something that in imperative languages would require importing
-for loops or while loops can be writte as a one-liner in Haskell.
-This is one
+modules, looping, etc. is a single line in Haskell.
+This is one of the outcomes
-of the outcomes of obsession over functions.
-Most functional languages have a
+of obsession over functions.
+Most functional languages have a rich pool of
-rich pool of predefined functions that help manipulate data.
-In the example
+predefined functions that help manipulate data.
+In the example above, we also
-above, we also see a very interesting notation.
-Namely, `[1..x]` which builds
+see a very interesting notation.
+Namely, `[1..x]` which builds up a list of
-up a list of integers from 1 up to \\( x \\) (\\( x \\) must also be an integer
+integers from 1 up to \\( x \\) (\\( x \\) must also be an integer such that
-such that \\( x \geq 1 \\)).
+\\( x \geq 1 \\)).
 Thus, another outcome is that data structures and
 collections can be created very easily, usually just in a single line of code,
 leaving more time for the programmer to deal with functions and the logic.
 These are some of the reasons why functional languages are so concise.